stephenangelico/BioBox/README.md

 The MCP3008 uses the SPI interface to connect to a controller (see Setup to make sure SPI is enabled on the Pi).
-The ADC will need power, ground and four SPI connections to the Pi, and three* to the slider.
+The ADC will need power, ground and four SPI connections to the Pi, and three[^1] to the slider.
 You can cross-reference the connection list below with the [MCP3008 datasheet](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf).

-* The ADC really needs only one connection to the slider, but the slider also needs power and ground, which may be convenient to connect to the board from the ADC.
+[^1]: The ADC really needs only one connection to the slider, but the slider also needs power and ground, which may be convenient to connect to the board from the ADC.